- About Us

 Mark has extensive experience developing policy and community development activities for public housing estates in inner city Melbourne.
 Mark is a Director on the Board of Yarra Community Housing.

-Mindy Leow, Learning and Development
+Mindy Leow, Project Manager, Market and Sector Development

 Mindy joined the Social Traders team in June 2010 and led the development of The Social Enterprise Builder, Social Traders’ online business planning resource.